roblieblang/leetcode-anki-script/README.md

 * Operating System: Windows 11, Version 22H2, OS Build 22621.3007
 * Google Chrome Version: 120.0.6099.217 (Official Build) (64-bit)

-Please note that while the script has been tested with these versions, newer versions of Anki or other dependencies may affect the script's functionality.
+Please note that while the code has been tested with these versions, newer versions of Anki or other dependencies may affect its functionality.

 ## Example Ouput